BirdiePeep/UnityLight2d/README.md

 INSTALL

 - Open your Unity project.
-- Using the Unity Package Manager, download and install the "Lightweight RP".
+- Using the Unity Package Manager, download and install the "Universal RP".
 - Create Pipeline Asset using the menu Asset > Create > Rendering > Universal Render Pipeline > Pipeline Asset (Forward Renderer)
 - From the Project Settings > Graphics, set the "Scriptable Render Pipeline Settings" field to this new asset.
 - Copy this project directory anywhere into your assets.